nikkeijin/my-wordpress/README.md

 admin.php:
 - Removes the admin bar from the top of all pages.
 - Removes the default post type for situations where you don't need a blog.
-- removes comments entirely from your site, including menu items and support for comments in posts and pages.
+- Removes comments entirely from your site, including menu items and support for comments in posts and pages.
 - Hides the Custom Post Type UI from the admin bar.

 head.php: